 On 16 April, I established a taskforce in my Department to make immediate arrangements to help those who needed it.
 This included setting up a helpline to get in touch with the Home Office.
 Let me be quite clear that this helpline and the information shared will not be used to remove people from the country.
 Its purpose is to help and support.

 We have successfully resolved nine cases so far and made 84 appointments to issue documents.
-My officials are helping those concerned to prove their residence and they are taking a proactive and generous approach so that they can easily establish their rights.
+My officials are helping those concerned to prove their residence and they are taking a proactive and generous approach so that people can easily establish their rights.
 We do not need to see definitive documentary proof of date of entry or of continuous residence.
 That is why the debate about registration slips and landing cards is misleading.
 Instead, the caseworker will make a judgment based on all the circumstances of the case and on the balance of probabilities.

 Previously, the burden of proof on some of the Windrush generation to evidence their legal rights was too much on the individual.
 Now we are working with this group in a much more proactive and personal way in order to help them.
-We were too slow to realise that there was a group of people that needed to be treated differently, and the system was too bureaucratic when these people were in touch.
+We were too slow to realise that there was a group of people who needed to be treated differently, and the system was too bureaucratic when these people were in touch.

 The Home Office is a great Department of State—[Interruption.]